Processing math: 100%

 • Definition

-Let $A=[a_{ij}]$ be a matrix of size $m\times n$ and $B=[b_{jk}]$ be a matrix of size $n\times p$; that is the number of columns of $A$ equals the number of rows of $B$.
-Then $AB$ is the $m\times p$ matrix $C=[c_{ik}]$ whose $(i, k)$-th element is defined by the formula $$c_{ik}=\sum_{j=1}^{n}a_{ij}b_{jk}=a_{i1}b_{1k} +\cdots+a_{in}b_{nk}.$$
+Let A=[a_{ij}] be a matrix of size m\times n and B=[b_{jk}] be a matrix of size n\times p; that is the number of columns of A equals the number of rows of B. Then AB is the m\times p matrix C=[c_{ik}] whose (i, k)-th element is defined by the formula c_{ik}=\sum_{j=1}^{n}a_{ij}b_{jk}=a_{i1}b_{1k} +\cdots+a_{in}b_{nk}.

 • Basic laws

-$$(AB)C=A(BC)$$ $$t(AB)=(tA)B=A(tB)$$ $$(A+B)C=AC+BC$$ $$D(A+B)=DA+DB$$ where the size of $A$, $B$, $C$, $D$ should satisfy the definition of matrix product, and $t$ is a scalar in the field $F$.
+(AB)C=A(BC) t(AB)=(tA)B=A(tB) (A+B)C=AC+BC D(A+B)=DA+DB where the size of A, B, C, D should satisfy the definition of matrix product, and t is a scalar in the field F.

 • The identity matrix

-The $n\times n$ matrix $I_n=[\delta_{ij}]$, defined by $\delta_{ij}=1$ if $i=j$, $\delta_{ij}=0$ if $i\neq j$, is called the $n\times n$ identity matrix of order $n$.
-For example, $I_2=\begin{bmatrix}1&0\\0&1 \end{bmatrix}$.
+The n\times n matrix I_n=[\delta_{ij}], defined by \delta_{ij}=1 if i=j, \delta_{ij}=0 if i\neq j, is called the n\times n identity matrix of order n.
+For example, I_2=\begin{bmatrix}1&0\\0&1 \end{bmatrix}.

-• $k$-th power of a matrix
+• k-th power of a matrix

-If $A$ is an $n\times n$ matrix, $A^k$ is defined recursively as follows: $A_0=I_n$, and $A^{k+1}=A^kA$ for $k\geq0$.
-For example, $A^1=A^0A=I_nA=A$ and $A^2=A^1A=AA$.
+If A is an n\times n matrix, A^k is defined recursively as follows: A_0=I_n, and A^{k+1}=A^kA for k\geq0.
+For example, A^1=A^0A=I_nA=A and A^2=A^1A=AA.

 • Mathematical Induction

-If $P_n$ denotes a mathematical statement for each $n\geq1$, satisfying
+If P_n denotes a mathematical statement for each n\geq1, satisfying

-(1) $P_1$ is true,
+(1) P_1 is true,

-(2) the truth of $P_n$ implies that of $P_{n+1}$ for each $n\geq1$,
+(2) the truth of P_n implies that of P_{n+1} for each n\geq1,

-then $P_n$ is true for all $n\geq1$.
+then P_n is true for all n\geq1.

 Problems 2.4

-1. Let $A$, $B$, $C$, $D$ be matrices defined by $$A=\begin{bmatrix}3 & 0\\ -1 & 2\\ 1 & 1\end{bmatrix}, \, B=\begin{bmatrix}1& 5& 2\\-1& 1& 0\\ -4& 1& 3 \end{bmatrix},\, C=\begin{bmatrix}-3& -1\\ 2& 1\\ 4& 3 \end{bmatrix}, \, D=\begin{bmatrix}4& -1\\ 2& 0 \end{bmatrix}.$$ Which of the following matrices are defined?
-Compute those matrices which are defined. $$A+B,\ A+C,\ AB,\ BA,\ CD,\ DC,\ D^2.$$
+1. Let A, B, C, D be matrices defined by A=\begin{bmatrix}3 & 0\\ -1 & 2\\ 1 & 1\end{bmatrix}, \, B=\begin{bmatrix}1& 5& 2\\-1& 1& 0\\ -4& 1& 3 \end{bmatrix},\, C=\begin{bmatrix}-3& -1\\ 2& 1\\ 4& 3 \end{bmatrix}, \, D=\begin{bmatrix}4& -1\\ 2& 0 \end{bmatrix}.
+Which of the following matrices are defined?
+Compute those matrices which are defined.
+A+B,\ A+C,\ AB,\ BA,\ CD,\ DC,\ D^2.

 Solution:

-$$A+C=\begin{bmatrix}3-3& 0-1\\-1+2& 2+1\\ 1+4& 1+3 \end{bmatrix}=\begin{bmatrix}0& -1\\1& 3\\ 5& 4 \end{bmatrix}$$
+A+C=\begin{bmatrix}3-3& 0-1\\-1+2& 2+1\\ 1+4& 1+3 \end{bmatrix}=\begin{bmatrix}0& -1\\1& 3\\ 5& 4 \end{bmatrix}

-$$BA=\begin{bmatrix}1\times3-5\times1+2\times1& 1\times0+5\times2+2\times1\\-1\times3-1\times1+0\times1& -1\times0+1\times2+0\times1\\ -4\times3-1\times1+3\times1&-4\times0+1\times2+3\times1 \end{bmatrix}=\begin{bmatrix}0 &12\\-4&2\\-10&5 \end{bmatrix}$$ $$CD=\begin{bmatrix}-14 &3\\10& -2\\22& -4 \end{bmatrix}$$ $$D^2=\begin{bmatrix}14& -4\\8& -2 \end{bmatrix}$$
+BA=\begin{bmatrix}1\times3-5\times1+2\times1& 1\times0+5\times2+2\times1\\-1\times3-1\times1+0\times1& -1\times0+1\times2+0\times1\\ -4\times3-1\times1+3\times1&-4\times0+1\times2+3\times1 \end{bmatrix}=\begin{bmatrix}0 &12\\-4&2\\-10&5 \end{bmatrix} CD=\begin{bmatrix}-14 &3\\10& -2\\22& -4 \end{bmatrix} D^2=\begin{bmatrix}14& -4\\8& -2 \end{bmatrix}

-2. Let $A=\begin{bmatrix}-1& 0& 1\\ 0& 1& 1 \end{bmatrix}.$ Show that if $B$ is a $3\times2$ such that $AB=I_2$, then $$B=\begin{bmatrix}a& b\\ -a-1& 1-b\\a+1& b \end{bmatrix}$$ for suitable numbers $a$ and $b$.
-Use the associative law to show that $(BA)^2B=B$.
+2. Let A=\begin{bmatrix}-1& 0& 1\\ 0& 1& 1 \end{bmatrix}.
+Show that if B is a 3\times2 such that AB=I_2, then B=\begin{bmatrix}a& b\\ -a-1& 1-b\\a+1& b \end{bmatrix} for suitable numbers a and b.
+Use the associative law to show that (BA)^2B=B.

 Solution:

-Let $B=\begin{bmatrix}a& b\\c& d\\e& f \end{bmatrix}$, and we have $$AB=\begin{bmatrix}-1& 0& 1\\ 0& 1& 1 \end{bmatrix}\cdot\begin{bmatrix}a& b\\c& d\\e& f \end{bmatrix}=\begin{bmatrix}-a+e &-b+f\\c+e&d+f \end{bmatrix}=I_2=\begin{bmatrix}1& 0\\ 0& 1 \end{bmatrix}$$ Thus $$\begin{cases}-a+e=1\\-b+f=0\\c+e=0\\d+f=1 \end{cases}\Rightarrow\begin{cases}c=-e=-(a+1)=-a-1\\ d=1-f=1-b\\e=a+1\\f=b \end{cases}$$ That is $$B=\begin{bmatrix}a& b\\ -a-1& 1-b\\a+1& b \end{bmatrix}$$ Next $$(BA)^2B=BA\cdot BA\cdot B=B\cdot(AB)\cdot(AB)=B\cdot I_2\cdot I_2=B\cdot I_2=B$$
+Let B=\begin{bmatrix}a& b\\c& d\\e& f \end{bmatrix}, and we have AB=\begin{bmatrix}-1& 0& 1\\ 0& 1& 1 \end{bmatrix}\cdot\begin{bmatrix}a& b\\c& d\\e& f \end{bmatrix}=\begin{bmatrix}-a+e &-b+f\\c+e&d+f \end{bmatrix}=I_2=\begin{bmatrix}1& 0\\ 0& 1 \end{bmatrix} Thus \begin{cases}-a+e=1\\-b+f=0\\c+e=0\\d+f=1 \end{cases}\Rightarrow\begin{cases}c=-e=-(a+1)=-a-1\\ d=1-f=1-b\\e=a+1\\f=b \end{cases} That is B=\begin{bmatrix}a& b\\ -a-1& 1-b\\a+1& b \end{bmatrix} Next (BA)^2B=BA\cdot BA\cdot B=B\cdot(AB)\cdot(AB)=B\cdot I_2\cdot I_2=B\cdot I_2=B

-3. If $A=\begin{bmatrix}a& b\\c& d \end{bmatrix}$, prove that $A^2-(a+d)A+(ad-bc)I_2=0$
+3. If A=\begin{bmatrix}a& b\\c& d \end{bmatrix}, prove that A^2-(a+d)A+(ad-bc)I_2=0

 Solution: